In 2016, the Minnesota Legislature passed a law (see below) requiring Minnesota students in public schools to pass a civics test.

-Schools or districts determine the logistics for administering the civics test questions and for recording the results.
+Schools or districts determine how to administer the civics test questions and the logistics for recording the results.
+The results are not reported to the Minnesota Department of Education.

-- The test may be retaken as many times as needed to pass.
+- may be retaken as many times as needed to pass;

 Minnesota Civics Test Questions (Official) (bottom of page)